Soledad Miranda

 Eugénie de Sade

 Click here for a synopsis, pictures, and video from Eugénie de Sade and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
-According to the IMDB, this movie screened at the Cannes Film Festival in 2001.
+This movie is available on DVD.
+According to IMDB, this movie screened at the Cannes Film Festival in 2001.

 Soledad fans should see it because: This was Soledad’s first starring role in a Franco movie and one of her finest performances ever - both mystifying and complex as she and her stepfather commit their crimes.
 Is she an innocent girl or a sadistic killer?
 As it so happens, she is both.
 All Soledad fans, as well as Franco fans and Marquis de Sade fans, should see this movie.

-...aka Lesbian Vampires; Sexualité spéciale; The Sign of the Vampire; Las vampiras
+...aka Las vampiras; Lesbian Vampires; Sexualité spéciale; The Sign of the Vampire; The Heiress of Dracula

 Director: Jesús Franco